-If you own a Beagle, your canine companion's hunting is probably reserved for sniffing out food during dinner time.
+If you own a Beagle,you might have noticed your canine companion's hunting skills are probably reserved for sniffing out food during dinner time.
 These dogs love to eat.

 They're relatively easy to please when it comes to dog food formulas.
 However, that doesn't mean you shouldn't put any thought into their diet.

-To ensure that your Beagle stays happy and healthy throughout their life, you'll need to provide them with a high-quality meal that supports their body and helps them avoid a slew of common health issues.
-Here are some great options to get you started on your search.
+To ensure that your Beagle stays happy and healthy throughout their life, you'll need to provide them with a high-quality dog food that supports their body and helps them avoid a slew of common health issues.

-5 of the Best Dry Dog Foods for Beagles
+The Best Dog Foods for Beagles - Top 5

 1. Blue Buffalo Life Protection Formula Natural Adult Small Breed Dry Dog Food